MeetPatel89/data-structures-3.0/README.md

 ## Nodes

-Nodes are the most fundamental of all data structures.
-They are used to build many other complex data structures.
+Nodes are the fundamental building blocks of many computer science data structures.
+They are used to construct more complex data structures such as linked lists, stacks, queues, trees, etc.

 ## Recursion